wiltonlazary/arangodb/README.md

 Joins and Transactions are key features for flexible, secure data designs, widely used in RDBMSs that you won’t want to miss in NoSQL products.
 You decide how and when to use Joins and strong consistency guarantees, keeping all the power for scaling and performance as choice.

-ArangoDB offers a microservice framework to build your own Rest API with a few lines of code.
+Furthermore, ArangoDB offers a microservice framework called [Foxx](https://www.arangodb.com/foxx) to build your own Rest API with a few lines of code.

 Microservice Example
 ![Microservice Example](https://www.arangodb.com/wp-content/uploads/2015/03/microservice.png)

-Next step, bundle your application as a docker container and get it running in the cloud with ease.
+Next step, bundle your Foxx application as a [docker container](https://docs.arangodb.com/cookbook/UsingArangoDBNodeJSDocker.html) and get it running in the cloud.